rogerz42892/ffmpeg-static/README.md

 ==========
 stvs/ffmpeg-static -> rogerz42892/ffmpeg-static

-To Install at Engineyard
+To Deploy at Engineyard
 ========================
-1) TGZ this repository.
+0) rm -rf build/* target/*
+1) Then go up one level and tar up the repository.
-2) scp to /home/deploy/wa on an engineyard resque worker.
+2) scp the repository to /home/deploy/wa on an engineyard resque worker.
 3) ssh to the resque worker
 4) Go to /home/deploy/wa directory and untar the directory.
 5) Change to the ffmpeg-static directory